exasol/cloudwatch-dashboard-examples/README.md

 There you will have to set a Deployment Name.
 This is the name of your exasol installation you entered during the setup of the cloudwatch-adapter.

+Now you can view and edit your cloudwatch dashboard in the AWS Console.
+You can also deploy this template multiple times and build different dashboards for different use cases.

 ## Advanced Usage

 In this repository we define the dashboard by code using [AWS CDK](https://aws.amazon.com/cdk/).
 That allows us to define the dashboard in a very readable way.

 You can use this as a starting point for your own dashboards.
+In contrast to changing the dashboard using the AWS Console that allows you for example to version your dashboards in Git, add a review process or simply copy the same dashboard for multiple Exasol deployments.
 For that you need to go through the following steps:

 * Checkout (or fork) this repository
 * Adapt the dashboard to your needs (modify `src/main/java/com/exasol/cloudwatchexampledashboard/CloudwatchDashboardExamplesStack.java`)